ntno/aws-exam-prep/sqs-sns.md

 max time a message can live in sqs queue - 14 days
 min time - 1 min (assuming not deleted?)
 default time - 4 days
+*not sure why 14 days, is it 14 days or 12 hours?*

 10 million subscriptions per topic
 100,000 topics per account